smakam/dockerdeploy/docker-custom-cloud/azure/docker-deploy.md

 **Step 2:**
 **Create cluster**
-There is a link here(https://docs.docker.com/docker-for-azure/#docker-community-edition-ce-for-azure) to involve the Azure template.
-We can either be "stable" or "edge" Docker CE versions.
+There is a link here(https://docs.docker.com/docker-for-azure/#docker-community-edition-ce-for-azure) to invoke the Azure template.
+We can choose either the "stable" or "edge" Docker CE versions.
+The "edge" version has latest features that are not fully tested.
+For this example, I have chosedn the "edge" version.
 The links corresponding to the version will start with appropriate Azure template.
 Following are some major inputs to be specified as part of Azure template:

  - App id, App secret, resource group name, resource group location.
 This is got from step 1 above.